 - a.
 New tree planting as well as planting of wildflowers, including that on underused land alongside public highways. - b.
-Planting of green walls. - Introduction of urban rills and other water features, forming part of a network of sustainable urban drainage systems. - d.
+Planting of green walls. - c.
+Introduction of urban rills and other water features, forming part of a network of sustainable urban drainage systems. - d.
 Creation of temporary 'pop-up' parks. - e.
 Creation of a formal landscaped square at Trinity Square, comprising part of a green landscaped street that transforms the northern edge of the centre formed by William De Ferrers school, and including planters, green walls and places to sit.
-This will provide a green link between Inchbonnie Road and Compass Gardens.
+This will provide a green link between Inchbonnie Road and Compass Gardens. - f.
+Reconfigure Oaklands Square along the lines of a traditional 'London Square', with tree planting and places to sit.